abhizep24/abhijeet-anand-dme-queue/README.md

-# DME Care Advocate Agent — how to run
+# DME Care Advocate Agent

 A single-agent ReAct loop that works the DME queue against the mock world.
 One agent implementation handles all eight cases with no branching on `case_id`.